marouenes/take-off-data-platform/README.md

-# Data automation and processing engine for the Open Data Platform (FYW)
+# Data automation and processing engine for the Open Data Platform - (Take Off)

 This is a simple straigtforward spark applcation and an Airflow control layer monorepo.